Eastern Tennessee seismic zone: Source

 The source of seismic activity in the ETSZ is not known.
-The ETSZ is located far from edge of the North American continent and represents a mid-continent or intraplate earthquake zone.
+The ETSZ is located far from edge of the North American plate and represents a mid-continent or intraplate earthquake zone.
 The known faults in the ETSZ are generally ancient; no known active faults reach the surface.
-Research published in 2010 indicates a correlation between the Eastern Tennessee Seismic Zone and the New York-Alabama Lineament and suggests that earthquakes in the seismic zone originate at depth in metasedimentary gneiss.
+Research published in 2010 indicates a correlation between the East Tennessee seismic zone and the New York–Alabama Lineament and suggests that earthquakes in the seismic zone originate at depth in metasedimentary gneiss.

 Seismic events

 Earthquakes associated with the ETSZ have included: